Jerts/Fixed-Fixed-Beams-MEMS-tool/readme.md

-# Fixed Fixed Beam MEMS tool
+# Fixed Fixed Beams MEMS tool
 This project was created with the intention to offer an easy way to calculate the length of an array of fixed-fixed beams MEMS test structures.
 It consists of a very simple implementation through a GUI using PyQt5

 Another of the intentions of publishing this project was to learn how software is released on GitHub.